joecwallace/composeur-laravel/README.md

 Not sure what's going on here?
 Here are the [Laravel docs](http://laravel.com/docs), and here are the [Composer docs](http://getcomposer.org/doc/).

 I can't take much credit at all for what's going on here.
-Pretty much all the credit goes to the [Laravel](http://laravel.com/) and [Composer](http://getcomposer.org/) people.
+Praise and adoration go to the [Laravel](http://laravel.com/) and [Composer](http://getcomposer.org/) people.

 ### Quick Start